cvc5/cvc5/INSTALL.rst

 which modifies how the wasm and glue code are built and how they behave.
 An ``-s`` should precede each flag.

-For an example if one wants to have an modularized glue code, you can try:
+For example, to generate modularized glue code, use:

 .. code:: bash